Nucleon Transversity Distribution in the Continuum and Physical Mass Limit from Lattice QCD

 After performing a Fourier transform to momentum space, we can match the transversity quasi-PDF to the transversity PDF through the following perturbative matching

-where $C$ is the perturbative matching kernel whose explicit expression to $O(\alpha_s)$ is given in the Supplemental Material~\ref{sec:supp}.
-The transversity at negative $y$ can be interpreted as the antiquark transversity via the relation $\delta \bar{q}(y,\mu)=-\delta q(-y,\mu)$. $\mathcal{O}\Big({\Lambda^2_{\rm{QCD}}\over(yP_z)^2},{\Lambda^2_{\rm{QCD}}\over((1-y)P_z)^2}\Big)$ denotes higher-twist contributions suppressed by the nucleon momentum $P_z$.
+where $C$ is the perturbative matching kernel whose explicit expression to $O(\alpha_s)$ is given in the Supplemental Material~\cite{supp}.
+The transversity at negative $y$ can be interpreted as the antiquark transversity via the relation $\delta \bar{q}(y,\mu)=-\delta q(-y,\mu)$. $\mathcal{O}\Big({\Lambda^2_{\rm{QCD}}\over(xP_z)^2},{\Lambda^2_{\rm{QCD}}\over((1-x)P_z)^2}\Big)$ denotes higher-twist contributions suppressed by the nucleon momentum $P_z$.

-{\em Lattice calculation:} To improve the signal-to-noise ratio of calculations with high-momentum nucleon states, we employ the momentum smearing source technique~\cite{Bali:2016lva}.
-We also use the sequential source method with fixed sink to calculate the quark three-point correlator, as illustrated in Fig.~\ref{fig:lattsetup}.
-In order to do the continuum and chiral extrapolation, we use six different lattice ensembles generated by the CLS collaboration~\cite{Bruno:2014jqa} with lattice spacing $a=\{0.098,0.085,0.064,0.049\}~\mathrm{fm}$ and pion masses ranging between $354$ and $222$ MeV.
-For each ensemble, we calculate several source-sink separations with hundreds to thousands of measurements among 500 gauge configurations (for X650 it is 1000 because X650 is a newly generated ensemble where we set one source in time direction, while we set two for other ensembles).
+{\em Lattice calculation:} To improve the signal-to-noise ratio of calculations with high-momentum nucleon states, we employ the momentum smearing source technique~\cite{Bali:2016lva}. {Besides, we apply two steps APE smearing to further improve the signal.} We also use the sequential source method with fixed sink to calculate the quark three-point correlator, as illustrated in Fig.~\ref{fig:lattsetup}.
+In order to perform the continuum and chiral extrapolation, we use six different lattice ensembles generated by the CLS collaboration~\cite{Bruno:2014jqa} with lattice spacing $a=\{0.098,0.085,0.064,0.049\}~\mathrm{fm}$ and pion masses ranging between $354$ and $222$ MeV.
+For each ensemble, we calculate several source-sink separations with hundreds to thousands of measurements among 500 gauge configurations (for X650 it is {1500} because the autocorrelation time is larger for this rather coarse lattice).
 Details of the lattice setup and parameters are collected in Table~\ref{Tab:setup}.

-The bare matrix elements are calculated with nucleon carrying different values of spatial momenta on each ensemble: $P_z=\{1.84,2.37,2.63\}$ GeV on X650, $P_z=\{1.82,2.27,2.73\}$ GeV on H102, $P_z=1.82$ GeV on H105 and C101, $P_z=\{1.62,2.02,2.43,2.83,3.24\}$ GeV on N203 and $P_z=\{2.09,2.62\}$ GeV on N302.
+The bare matrix elements are calculated with the nucleon carrying different spatial momenta on each ensemble: $P_z=\{1.84,2.37,2.63\}$ GeV on X650, $P_z=\{1.82,2.27,2.73\}$ GeV on H102, $P_z=1.82$ GeV on H105 and C101, $P_z=\{1.62,2.02,2.43,2.83,3.24\}$ GeV on N203 and $P_z=\{2.09,2.62\}$ GeV on N302.
 We also calculate the zero-momentum bare matrix elements for each ensemble, which provide the renormalization factor at short distance and the inputs to extract the renormalization factor at long distance through self renormalization.

 To extract the ground state matrix element, we decompose the two-point correlator $C^{2\text{pt}}(P_z,t_\text{sep})$ and three-point correlator $C_\Gamma^{3\text{pt}} (P_z, t, t_\text{sep})$ (with $\Gamma=\gamma^t\gamma^\perp \gamma_5$) as in~\cite{Bhattacharya:2013ehc},